- Home - Hiking Trails - Hiking Near Philadelphia Goat Hill Overlook Hike

 Also, don’t rely on electronics as your sole means of navigation.
 There’s a basic printable PDF map below, and I strongly picking up

 a good topo map too.
 Gear for the Goat Hill Overlook Hike The best hydration daypack out there.
-The CamelBak Fraconia ( the women's version is the Sundowner) is the brand new incarnation of the popular CamelBak Fourteener.
+The CamelBak Fourteener has been perfect on hikes of all distances (including Mt Whitney and Cactus to Clouds).
 It's light, has plenty of room for super-food snacks, extra layers, hiking gear, and comes with a 3 liter water bladder.
+I also like the raised sweat pads on the back that keep your back dry.
 It's the perfect blend of high-tech, durability, and simplicity.
 I've got hundreds of hours on it and still love it.
-CamelBak Fraconia Reviews My favorite hiking boot of all time.
-The La Sportiva Synthesis (for men and women) are waterproof, super-light, have incredible grip, and won a Backpacker Magazine Editor's Choice Award.
+CamelBak Fourteener Reviews My favorite hiking boot of all time.
+The La Sportiva Synthesis (for men and women) are waterproof, super-light, have incredible grip, and won a Backpacker Magazine Editor's Choice Award ( my review here).
 I've gone through a lot of boots and these are my favorite.
 They feel like comfortable sneakers with the protection of hiking boots.
 La Sportiva Hiking Boot Reviews Don't hike without this in your backpack.
-It's a GPS emergency beacon and can save your life.
+It's a GPS emergency beacon and can save your life ( more on that here).
 On the trail, you're often out of cell phone range, and even something as simple as a twisted ankle could become a life and death situation.
 This beacon works where cell phones don't and is the size of a fist.
 Just press a button and help is on the way.
 Your life is worth every penny.
 ACR GPS Beacon Reviews Also, I'd recommend just taking a look around the Gear is dirt cheap there, including day-to-day clothing, fitness gear, and camping gear.
 And don't forget to get a lifetime REI Outlet.
 REI Membership for an extra 10% off.
 Goat Hill Overlook Hike Video Goat Hill Overlook Hike Directions What to Expect Goat Hill Overlook was used by both George Washington and British General Charles Cornwallis to view opposing forces up and down the river.
 Goat Hill is also known as Washington’s Rock.
 Goat Hill Overlook is a 213-acre scenic preserve, administered as part of nearby Washington Crossing State Park.
 It opened in 2009.
 Before becoming a park it was going to be a quarry, and before that it was owned by the Boy Scouts.
 You can walk to the trailhead from the center of Lambertville (or New Hope).
 It’s about a 1.5 mile hike (45 minutes) to the trailhead from central Lambertville on lightly trafficked streets.
 It’s a nice walk if you have more time.
 Turn by Turn Hike Directions Follow the trailhead address until you get to this turn off to the left.
 Head left up the dirt road.
 There’s no Google Maps address for the actual trailhead parking lot.
 There’s a small parking lot at the trailhead.
 Parking is free.
 Check the hiking board for any information.
 On this day, not much is going on.
 At the end of the parking lot is a gate where the trail starts.
 The trail is wide and easy to follow.
 Shortly after the start, there’s a trail off to the left.
 Keep straight, heading uphill.
 Stay on the wider path, avoiding any small paths off to the side as you reach the ridge.
 As you hike closer to Goat Hill Overlook, there’s some small trails to the left.
 Again, stay on the larger trail.
 Eventually you come to a clearing.
 This is Goat Hill Overlook.
 Enjoy the views, take your selfies, and then walk back the way you came.
 You can explore the smaller trails off the picnic area too.
 Most of them lead back to the main trail.
 Enjoy the hike!
 A quick note.
 These directions are meant as a guide for the hike, and not a definitive source.
 Conditions change, and the information here can be different based on time of day, weather, season, etc. There can be small side trails that you might see but I missed.
 I have made every effort to include all the information you need to complete the hike successfully.
 I recommend using this guide in conjunction with a map, GPX file, common sense, and call to the ranger station or park office.
 If you do the hike and notice something has changed, please contact me and I will update the guide.